-Our gallery on Achill Island will be open again for the 2021 season.
-All things being equal, we will open in May (dates to be confirmed).
+Our gallery on Achill Island is open again for the 2021 season.
 We look forward to this new season and welcoming back some of our regulars and the many new faces who will discover Achill and our gallery for the first time.
-Meanwhile the gallery remains open by appointment, off season and we are still open for business online, so please have a look at some of the work available this year.
-All pieces are unique and individually made here in my workshop on Achill Island.If you would like to contact me directly please use the contact form or by email: firstname.lastname@example.org
+Off season the gallery remains open by appointment, so please have a look at some of the work available this year.
+All pieces are unique and individually made here in my workshop on Achill Island.If you would like to contact me directly please use the contact form or by email: email@example.com

 ‘The work itself combines character and power, balancing the mythological and the vernacular in a series of arresting counterpoints.
 A look at the artist’s work over the last three decades shows a consistent throughline of sensibilities; recurring motifs of wondrous boats and real or imagined beasts, kings, folk lore, water and perilous flight of bird or plane.
 Often a piece will shine from a distance, burnished as though gold or silver, to reveal on closer inspection more prosaic materials made cherishable – pointing out to the viewer the treasure buried in the everyday.’